Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and Multi-Probe Data: Introduction

 The current accelerating expansion of the Universe presents a profound challenge to the standard model of cosmology and fundamental physics~\cite{Peebles2003,Padmanabhan,AGRiess,Riess,pastier,dnspergel,mtegmark}.
 Within the framework of General Relativity (GR), it is attributed to a dominant component with negative pressure, dubbed dark energy (DE).
 The $\Lambda$ cold dark matter ($\Lambda$CDM) model, in which DE is described by a cosmological constant $\Lambda$, provides an excellent fit to a wide range of cosmological data.
 However, it faces persistent theoretical challenges, such as the coincidence problem, and observational tensions---most notably the Hubble tension, i.e., the discrepancy in the Hubble constant $H_0$ between early and late universe probes~\cite{Valentino2021}.
 These issues motivate the exploration of dynamical alternatives.

-A well-studied class of models introduces a non-gravitational interaction between dark matter (DM) and DE, known as interacting dark energy (IDE)~\cite{Amendola2000,JHHe2008,He2009,Martinelli2010,Chimento2010,Pourtsidou2013,Forconi2024,Halder2024,Benisty2024}.
+A well-studied class of models introduces a non-gravitational interaction between dark matter (DM) and DE, known as interacting dark energy (IDE)~\cite{Amendola2000,JHHe2008,He2009,Martinelli2010,Chimento2010,Pourtsidou2013,Forconi2024,Halder2024,Benisty2024,Zhu2026}.
 Such interactions can alter both the expansion history and the growth of cosmic structure, offering potential avenues to alleviate cosmological tensions~\cite{Yang2021,Sandro2009,Amendola2000}.
-Recent works have confronted such models with a variety of observational data, including gamma-ray bursts, baryon acoustic oscillations (BAO), supernovae Ia (SNIa), and cosmic microwave background (CMB), and found no statistically significant deviation from the standard (non-interacting) $\Lambda$CDM paradigm~\cite{Dalal2001,Guo2007,Chen2010,Cao2011,Wang2022,Nong2024,Wang2024,Cao2025,Halder2024,Silva2025,Li2026,Zheng2022,Hou2023,Li2024}.
-In parallel, modifications to GR on cosmological scales (for a review see Refs.~\cite{Caldwell2009})---such as DGP braneworld gravity~\cite{Dvali2000} or $f(R)$ theories---provide another compelling explanation for cosmic acceleration, often predicting background expansion histories identical to those of DE models.
+While earlier works confronting such models with various observational data often found no statistically significant deviation from the standard non-interacting $\Lambda$CDM paradigm~\cite{Dalal2001,Guo2007,Chen2010,Cao2011,Wang2022,Nong2024,Wang2024,Cao2025,Halder2024,Giare2024,Li2026,Zheng2022,Hou2023,Li2024}, recent high-precision measurements have begun to shift this landscape.
+In parallel, modifications to GR on cosmological scales (for a review see Ref.~\cite{Caldwell2009})---such as DGP braneworld gravity~\cite{Dvali2000} or $f(R)$ theories---provide another compelling explanation for cosmic acceleration, often predicting background expansion histories identical to those of DE models.
 Distinguishing between these fundamentally different mechanisms---a dark-sector interaction versus a modified gravity theory---requires probes beyond the Hubble flow.

 The growth of linear matter density perturbations serves as a powerful discriminant among cosmological models, as it directly probes the underlying gravitational physics and the dynamics of the cosmic components driving the expansion history.
 A key observable is the growth rate $f \equiv d\ln\delta / d\ln a$, where $\delta \equiv \delta\rho_{\rm m} / \rho_{\rm m}$ is the linear matter density contrast, $a$ is the scale factor related to the cosmic redshift $z$ by $a = (1+z)^{-1}$.
 To facilitate comparisons with observations and to encapsulate the theoretical dependence of $f$ on cosmology, a widely adopted and phenomenologically useful parameterization is given by $f(z) \simeq \Omega_{\rm m}(z)^{\gamma(z)}$~\cite{jnfry}.
 Here, $\Omega_{\rm m}(z)$ is the fractional energy density of matter, and $\gamma(z)$ denotes the growth index, which may in general be redshift-dependent.
 This parameterization is not merely a fitting formula; rather, it emerges naturally from the dynamics of perturbation growth in many scenarios and has been demonstrated to provide an excellent approximation across a broad range of cosmological models, including those with dynamical dark energy and certain modifications of gravity~\cite{Linder2007,Linder2005,Cai2022,Ghedini2024}.